DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/collection/create.md

 ---
 id: create
 title: create
-description: terrapi command line library documentation - slurm subcommand
+description: terrapi command line library documentation - collection subcommand
 ---

 # collection create

 Create a new STAC Collection

 The Collection json can be specfied either from stdin, from a file or as a parameter.

 The Stac Server returns updated version of the Collection

 ## Usage